 config_rec

-The “config_rec” defines parameters used during reconstruction process.
+The "config_rec" file defines parameters used during reconstruction process.

-Parameters are grouped by function (feature) they are utilized for.
-There is a group of parameters that are not associated with any feature, and thus, we call them ‘general’.
+Parameters are grouped by trigger and corresponding parameters.
+There is a group of parameters that are not associated with any trigger, and thus, we call them 'general'.

-The features are controlled by triggers.
 If trigger is defined then the feature is active and related parameters are used when processing the feature.
-Refer to execution formula page, for explanation of triggers, sub-triggers, and algorithm sequence.
+Refer to Execution formula page, for explanation of triggers, sub-triggers, and algorithm sequence.

 Parameters